 Five key pillars of zero trust

 A zero trust security approach across can be broken down into five distinct pillars: device trust, user trust, transport/session trust, application trust, and data trust.
-To efficiently coordinate the security of each pillar consider leveraging a cybersecurity platform that gives you visibility into your entire IT infrastructure, with the access to security automation tools, customizable APIs, and a broad set of third-party integrations.
+To efficiently coordinate the security of each pillar consider leveraging a cybersecurity platform that gives you visibility into your entire IT infrastructure, with the access to security automation tools, customisable APIs, and a broad set of third-party integrations.

 1. Device trust